Operation: Mechagon Workshop M+ guide — The War Within Patch 11.1.7

-This Mechagon Workshop M+ guide shows you how to find the dungeon, its layout, boss mechanics, the best strategies against them, and all the loot you can get!
+This Mechagon Workshop M+ guide shows you how to find the dungeon, its layout, boss mechanics, the best strategies against them, and all the loot you can get in The War Within 11.1.7!

 King Mechagon is in the middle, the logo of TWW is on the left, and the Keystone is on the right.